werner-matthias/osglecture/osgdoc/README-osgdoc.md

-= osgdoc -- small tools for documentation
+# osgdoc - small tools for documentation

+This LuaLaTeX-package provides basically a thin wrapper around the cnltx-doc class, as well as few additional macros to support documentation, especially for auto documentation of TeX and Lua source code.

+For documentation, see osgdoc-{en|de}.pdf

 This package is part of the osglecture bundle.